Do you know that money your company takes out of your paycheck to pay taxes? That’s called tax withholding.

-Tax withholding is the money that employers are legally required to take out of their employee’s paychecks.
-Instead of that money going into your pocket, it’s automatically put towards your federal income taxes to prevent you from owing the IRS money come tax filing season, as well as Medicare and Social Security.
+The money that employers are legally required to take out of their employees’ paychecks is automatically put toward federal income taxes.
+Doing this prevents you from owing the IRS money come tax filing season.

-If too much tax is withheld, you get a tax refund.
+If too much tax is withheld, you get a refund.
 When too little tax is withheld, you’ll end up owing money to the IRS and potentially lose any flexibility on how you pay your taxes in the future.

 Estimate your owed federal and state taxes based off your taxable income.